The Skateboarding Influence: Culture Based Movies

 What Is Dogtown And Z-Boys About?

 Dogtown and Z-Boys is a documentary about longboarding that is well-reviewed by both film critics and regular viewers.
 It focuses on the surfing and longboarding subcultures in Santa Monica during the 1970s.
-Its director, Stacy Peralta, is one of the original Zephyr Team members alongside his skater friends Tony Alva, Mike Mcgill and Jay Adams.
-The movie also features testimonials from other professional skaters like Tony Hawk.
+Its director, Stacy Peralta, is one of the original Zephyr Team members alongside his skater friends Tony Alva, Mike Mcgill, and Jay Adams.
+The movie film also features testimonials from other professional skaters like Tony Hawk.

 What Are Some Popular Films That Feature Longboarding?

-In addition to Dogtown and Z-Boys, some of the best skateboard movie every young skateboarder should watch are Bones Brigade: An Autobiography (a documentary that focuses in the Bones Brigade skating team, a group of teenage skaters), Street Dreams, All This Mayhem, Skate Kitchen (based in the short film That One Day), and Minding The Gap (a longboarding movie that won an Oscar for Best Documentary Feature).
+In addition to “Dogtown and Z-Boys,” directed by Stacy Peralta, some of the best skateboard movies of all time every young skateboarder should watch with their friends are these time classic list: “Bones Brigade: An Autobiography” (a documentary that focuses on the Bones Brigade skating team, a group of teenage skaters), “Street Dreams,” “All This Mayhem,” “Skate Kitchen” (based on the short film “That One Day”), “Gleaming the Cube,” played by Christian Slater and directed by Graeme Clifford “Wassup Rockers,” (Larry Clark) and “Minding The Gap” (a longboarding movie that won an Oscar for Best Documentary Feature).

 What Skills Should I Learn First If I Want To Start Longboarding?